Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Introduction

-We define the \emph{random spectral radius} (RSR) $\rho_n(\cF,\mathbb P_{\cF})$ as the spectral radius of products of length $n$ of matrices sampled independently from a finite family $\cF$ according to a probability distribution $\mathbb{P}_{\cF}$.
-We present theoretical results for families of commuting and upper(lower)-triangular matrices, alongside numerical investigations for general complex-valued matrices.
+where the indices are sampled independently according to $\mathbb P_{\cF}$.
+We present theoretical results for families of commuting and upper- or lower-triangular matrices, together with numerical investigations for general complex matrices.

-Our first result establishes a Law of Large Numbers (LLN) for $\rho_n$ when $\mathcal{F}$ consists of commuting or upper(lower)-triangular matrices.
-As $n \to +\infty$, the spectral radius of typical products converges almost surely to a deterministic limit:
+Our first result establishes a Law of Large Numbers (LLN) for $\rho_n$ when $\cF$ consists of commuting or upper- or lower-triangular matrices.
+As $n \to +\infty$, the spectral radius of typical products converges almost surely to a deterministic limit, namely

-Our second contribution is a Central Limit Theorem (CLT) describing Gaussian fluctuations of the RSR around its deterministic limit $\rho_{\infty} \bigl(\mathcal F,\mathbb P_{\mathcal F}\bigr)$.
-For a generic finite family $\cF$ of commuting or upper(lower)-triangular matrices, the spectral radius is dominated by a unique diagonal element of a matrix product.
-Then, the suitably normalized fluctuations of the spectral radius $\rho_n$ capturing the asymptotic uncertainty around the limit $ \rho_\infty\bigl(\mathcal F,\mathbb P_{\mathcal F}\bigr)$ converge in distribution to a standard normal law:
+Our second contribution is a Central Limit Theorem (CLT) describing fluctuations of the RSR around $\rho_{\infty} \bigl(\mathcal F,\mathbb P_{\mathcal F}\bigr)$.
+In the generic finite-family case, when a unique active coordinate determines the spectral radius and the associated asymptotic variance is positive, the normalized fluctuations converge in distribution to a standard normal:

-In special cases of certain commuting families where multiple diagonal elements contribute equally to the spectral radius, fluctuations are governed by the distribution of the maximum component of a centered Gaussian vector $\boldsymbol G = (G_j)_{j \in J}$ with covariance matrix $\Sigma_{\mathcal{F}, \mathbb{P}_{\mathcal{F}}}$.
-Specifically, we show that
+In special commuting or triangular configurations, several diagonal coordinates may contribute equally to the deterministic limit.
+In that coalescence regime, the limiting fluctuation is no longer Gaussian in general: if $\boldsymbol G=(G_j)_{j\in J}$ is the centered Gaussian vector with covariance matrix $\Sigma_{\mathcal F,\mathbb P_{\mathcal F}}$ associated with the active coordinates, then

-To capture refined probabilistic behaviors for finite yet large $n$, we develop an \textbf{Edgeworth expansion}, improving the CLT approximation by incorporating higher-order cumulants.
-In generic cases, this expansion reduces to the classical univariate form: the probability density of $\rho_n$ is approximated by a probability density function of a normal distribution as the leading term, with corrections depending on skewness and kurtosis of the underlying distribution.
-When multiple maximizing eigenvalues of the matrix product dominate in the defining of the deterministic limit, these corrections generalize to involve joint cumulants and Hermite polynomials of a multivariate normal distribution, reflecting dependencies among multiple eigenvalues.

-From these expansions, we extract asymptotic expressions for the mean and variance of $\rho_n$.
-Typically, the mean converges to $\rho_{\infty} \bigl(\mathcal F,\mathbb P_{\mathcal F}\bigr)$ with the error of order $n^{-1}$, whereas in the multivariate scenario the error is of order $n^{-1/2}$, indicating complex joint fluctuations and symmetry breakdown.
-The variance is of order $n^{-1}$ with corrections scaling as $n^{-2}$ for unique maximizers and $n^{-3/2}$ when multiple maximizers are present, implying slower convergence in the latter.